 Rules of thumb are based on factors other than profit.

-- turnover for a computer maintenance business, or a mail order business;
+- turnover for a specific type of business;

 Buyers work out what the business is worth to them.